ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

 #### Client-Side Script

-1. First, we're going to add a bunch of custom properties to the weapon--custom properties give us a nice place to add variables that can be easily changed without having to open the code once it's been written!
+1. First, we're going to add a bunch of custom properties to the weapon--custom properties give us a nice place to add variables that can be easily changed without having to open the code once it's been written.

     1. To start we need a custom property added to the weapon object of type Boolean called "*EnableAim*".
-Check this on to allow the weapon to zoom in for aiming!
+Check this on to allow the weapon to zoom in for aiming.
     2. Add a custom property to the weapon object called "*AimBinding*" that is type String.
 Give it the value "*ability_secondary*".
 This is for picking what ability binding, or keyboard key, to press to activate the ability.
 Ability secondary, in this case, is right click on a mouse.
     3. Add another custom property of type String and call it "*AimActiveStance*".
 Set the value to "*2hand_staff_stance*".
 This determines what animation pose is used while aiming.
     4. Add a custom property of type Float and call it "*AimWalkSpeedPercentage*".
 Give it a value of .5.
 This value will determine what fraction of the regular walk speed the player will move while aiming.